Clinical-and-Translational-Imaging-Lab/brats-e1d3/README.md

 ## Data Preparation:

 Download the BraTS dataset.
-The structure of the dataset should be as follows (using nomenclature from BraTS 2021 dataset for the sake of demonstration, however this works for other BraTS dataset as well):
+The structure of the dataset should be as follows:

     dataset/
         - BraTS2021_AAAAA/